 NIOSH requests ideas that may be used by the SNS to gather a diverse group of healthcare organizations to participate in a deployment of EHMRs across the U.S. The agency is also seeking information related to fit-testing considerations, training, education, filter change-out schedules, cleaning and disinfection, storage considerations, and appropriate clinical care settings for EHMR use.

 Organizations interested in participating in future NIOSH projects related to the use of EHMRs to supplement respiratory protection programs in hospital and EMS settings should also respond to the agency’s request.
 Potential participants could include hospitals, outpatient care settings, nursing homes, dental organizations, and first responders.

 A description of NIOSH’s specific needs is available in the Federal Register.
-Responses are due by Oct.
+A second Federal Register notice announces that responses are now due by Dec.
 14, 2020.